Happy Valentine’s Day! My goodness, I have never spent so much on flowers before. Dynamic pricing, indeed.

 As Much As I Hate To Say This: A Bit Of Karma Is Involved Here

 I don’t like talking about karma because I never felt I was someone qualified to talk about this subject.
-That being said, as a practitioner and being brought up a Buddhist, it is something that I believe and I can even say I have to believe in it.
-I cannot do what I do knowing that Chinese metaphysics is still relevant at this day and age, but yet, dismiss this concept.
+That being said, as a practitioner and being brought up as a Buddhist, it is something that I believe and I can even say I have to believe in it.
+I cannot do what I do knowing that Chinese metaphysics is still relevant in this day and age, but yet, dismiss this concept.
 After all, the Chinese classics themselves mentioned that our charts are a reflection of our karma and what we need to learn in this lifetime.
 Let’s not forget that Chinese metaphysics is an amalgamation of Buddhist thought and Chinese thought and culture which naturally involves Taoism and Confucianism.

 In other words, karma is implied in metaphysics.
 Karma is nothing but cause-and-effect, and metaphysics is a study of that.
-Why practitioners can forecast things or project into the future is because of this law everyone knows as karma.
+Why practitioners can forecast things or project into the future because of this law everyone knows as karma.

-Why I usually hate talking about the subject of karma is because, firstly, as mentioned, there is a sense of inadequacy in speaking about subjects like this.
+Why I usually hate talking about the subject of karma because, firstly, as mentioned, there is a sense of inadequacy in speaking about subjects like this.
 I am a flawed human being and I can be a blunt, crude prick at times.
 The second reason is this: If this subject is approached the wrong way, it can really send someone into despair.
-We all have our debts yes, just like how I have debts to my parents, but it doesn’t mean we can’t work towards the kind of life we want.
-There is a reason why I always talk about transcending charts and avoid talking about karma because I don’t want anyone to think that they have to resign to their fate and take things as it is because that is an absolutely meaningless way of living one’s life.
+We all have our debts, yes, just like how I have debts to my parents, but it doesn’t mean we can’t work towards the kind of life we want.
+There is a reason why I always talk about transcending charts and avoid talking about karma I don’t want anyone to think that they have to resign to their fate and take things as it is because that is an absolutely meaningless way of living one’s life.
 Because if you were to resign to fate, then what is the point of living or trying?

 Why I am bringing this up and spoiling the romantic mood of Valentine’s Day is because, from a metaphysics and theoretical standpoint, we have to accept that certain charts will not get to enjoy marital bliss.
 I’ve always talked about accepting hard truths and how important it is – this is one of them.
-I’m sure we all agree that marital bliss doesn’t come naturally – it takes a lot of hard work not just in the relationship but within our own lives as well.
+I’m sure we all agree that marital bliss doesn’t come naturally – it takes a lot of hard work not just in the relationship but in our own lives as well.

 Understanding The Concept Of ‘Spouse-Harming’ Charts